StrizzyAllen/job-scraper-api/README.md

 🔷 Optimize web scraping with async tasks

 ## :trollface: **Contributing**
-Feel free to do a pull request if I have issues open, or you can reachout to me directly and we can work something out where you can help me with this project.
+Feel free to do a pull request if I have issues open, or you can reach out to me directly and we can work something out where you can help me with this project.
 If I end up scaling this, I will definetly add issues and give the easability to do pull requests.

 ## 📜 **License**
 MIT License